2026 N3BG Summer School

 Carlo Francesco Morabito, President INNS, morabito@ieee.org

-Daniela Gotseva, Dean, TU Sofia; dgoceva@tu-sofia.bg
+Daniela Gotseva, TU Sofia; dgoceva@tu-sofia.bg

 Milena Lazarova, TU Sofia, milaz@tu-sofia.bg